ibm-wsc/mq-zos/docs/queue-statistics.md

     To change the statistics time interval to 1 minute

-    We want to modify our queue manager’s log load attribute to be super low in order to manufacture a lot of checkpointing so we see something interesting in the SMF records for the purpose of the lab

         DISPLAY SMF

     This tells us where our SMF data will be stored